This funny thing happens when you’re pregnant for the first time… everyone you come into contact with takes this as a cue to give you advice.

-Now, don’t get me wrong, some advice is great – like someone told me to take a pair of socks with me to hospital when I had my son because it’s always cool at night.
-That’s great advice.
-But the great advice was often overshadowed by the not so great advice.
+Now, don’t get me wrong, some advice is great – like someone told me to take a pair of socks with me to the hospital when I had my son because it’s always cool at night.

 So, while I think back to what it was like a few years ago when I was getting so much ‘help’ I thought I’d share with you some of the worst advice I was given as a new mother, some of it’s quite funny too.

 1 – It’s okay, you’ll be able to sleep when the baby sleeps.